 The loads applied to expansion joints and to bearing structures are hence considerably lower in GRP pipelines.

 The thermal end load (F) due to constrained expansion is calculated as shown in Fig. 4:

 and ID is the internal (nominal) diameter.

-The thermal end load due to constrained expansion could be too big for both the stress arisen in the pipe, and for the load that the bearing structures have to support.
+The thermal end load due to constrained expansion could be too big for both the stress arising in the pipe and for the load that the bearing structures have to support.

 Considering the pipe itself, its elastic stability has to be checked.
-The pipe’s elastic stability depends on the pipe section, on the E-modulus and on the span between axial guide supports that is the length of free deflection.
+The pipe’s elastic stability depends on the pipe section, on the E-modulus, and on the span between axial guide supports which is the length of free deflection.

 The allowable compressive end load due to instability (Pcr) is calculated as shown in Fig. 5:

 When the end loads are too big, they should be reduced by providing the system with anchor points and expansion joints, or better, by operating on the pipeline’s geometry and on the support placement in order to let the line expand where it is not dangerous.
 Expansion loops can be added to the system where it is possible.

 The second solution is preferable since the involved loads and thrusts are much lower than in a similar steel pipeline.